-	The following series of 8 exercises hit the major areas of motion that are tight on most people.
-I originally designed this sequence a few years ago as a warmup for myself before working on more strenuous lower body exercise and stretching, but I soon realized it’s a great mobility practice on its own and can help people to improve restrictions efficiently.
+The following series of 8 stretching exercises hit the major muscles that are tight on most people.
+I originally designed this sequence a few years ago as a warm-up for myself before working on more strenuous lower body exercise and stretching, but I soon realized it’s a great mobility practice on its own and can help people to improve restrictions efficiently.

-Hip Mobility Sequence for Lower Body Freedom of Movement
+Hip Flexibility Sequence for Lower Body Freedom of Movement

-In this video, Ryan will demonstrate each of the 8 movements involved in this sequence.
+In this video, Ryan will demonstrate each of the 8 stretches involved in this sequence.
 Below, I’ll describe each exercise in detail.

 The key to practicing the sequence for the maximum benefit is to use a steady and gentle intensity and progression.

-One of the important things to know about stretching in general is that most of the gains you achieve are from simply being able to better tolerate the stretched positions.
+One of the important things to know about stretching in general is that most of the gains you achieve are from simply training the muscles to better tolerate the stretched positions.
 It’s just as much about practicing as any other skill.
 You learn to relax and your muscles ease off from that natural tendency to hold tight.

 The stretch reflex which tightens muscles is protective.